 Building Better Mental Health

-Our mental health influences everything we do: how you think, feel, and behave in daily life.
+Our mental health influences everything we do: how we think, feel and behave in daily life.
 It affects our ability to cope with stress, overcome challenges, build relationships, and recover from life’s setbacks.

 Strong mental health isn’t just the absence of mental health problems.
-Being mentally healthy is much more than being free of depression, anxiety, or other issues.
+Being mentally healthy is much more than being free of depression, anxiety, or other issues such as alcoholism.
 Mental health refers to the presence of positive characteristics.

 People who are mentally healthy have: